anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This specification carries over the main characteristics of BRSKI, namely:

-* The pledge is assumed to have got IDevID credentials during its production.
+* The pledge is assumed to have received its Initial Device IDentifier (IDevID, {{IEEE_802.1AR-2018}}) credentials during its production.
-It uses them to authenticate itself to the MASA, the Manufacturer Authorized Signing Authority, and to the registrar, the access point of the target domain, and to possibly further components of the domain where it will be operated.
+It uses them to authenticate itself to the Manufacturer Authorized Signing Authority (MASA, {{RFC8995}}), and to the registrar, which is the access point of the target domain, and to possibly further components of the domain where it will be operated.

 * The pledge first obtains via the voucher exchange a trust anchor for authenticating entities in the domain such as the domain registrar.

+* The pledge then obtains its
+Locally significant Device IDentifier (IDevID, {{IEEE_802.1AR-2018}}).
-* The pledge then generates a device private key, called the LDevID secret, and obtains a domain-specific device certificate, called the LDevID certificate, along with its certificate chain.
+To this end, the pledge generates a private key, called LDevID secret, and requests via the domain registar from the PKI of its new domain a domain-specific device certificate, called LDevID certificate.
+On success it receives the LDevID certificate along with its certificate chain.

 The goals of BRSKI-AE are to provide an enhancement of BRSKI for LDevID certificate enrollment using, alternatively to EST, a protocol that